Skip to content

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

-Adult standard diet (urban): 70-120 per week.
+The ranges below are commonly observed in middle-income urban households.
+Use them as first-pass reality checks, not targets.
+Adult standard diet: 70-120 per week.
 Adult cost-conscious (home cooking, sales, no specialty items): 45-70 per week.
 Adult premium (organic, specialty diets, heavy meat): 120-180 per week.
 Child under 5: 25-45 per week.
 Child 5-12: 45-70 per week.
 Teenager: 80-130 per week.
-These ranges vary by 30-50% across states and by country.
-Grocery typically runs 15-25% lower per person; and Nordics run 30-50% higher.
-Use the ranges as first-pass reality checks, not targets.
+These ranges vary substantially across regions and countries — lower-cost regions can run materially below the bottom of each range, and high-cost regions (parts of Western Europe, the Nordics, dense urban centres) commonly run above the top.

-Worked Example
+Worked example

 Family of 4: 2 adults, 2 children (ages 8 and 11).
 Per-adult weekly: 95.
 Per-child weekly: 55.
 Weekly total: 300.
-Monthly (× 4.33): 1,299.
+Monthly average (× 4.33): 1,300.
 Annual (× 52): 15,600.
 Per person weekly: 75.
-This is roughly at the family average for a middle-income household.
-Bringing grocery spend down 10% saves 1,560 a year — meaningful but modest.
-Reducing food waste 10% saves another 300-400 with zero quality loss.
+This sits roughly at the middle-income family average.
+A 10% reduction in grocery spend would produce around 1,560 a year — meaningful but modest.
+Reducing food waste by a similar percentage commonly produces a further few hundred a year with no perceived quality loss.

-Seasonal and Regional Variation
+Seasonal and regional variation

 Example Scenario